google/VoltAir/doc/src/main/Main.md

 ## <a name="16"></a> Why is there all this JavaScript?

 JavaScript is supported out of the box by Qt through QtQuick and QML.
-While not required, using JavaScript expressions and blocks of functionality allowed for quick prototyping of our Actors because we could leverage dynamic properties and code to reduce compilation time with lower overhead and verbosity.
-The end result allowed our Levels and Game logic to be more data driven, which we consider a success.
-While the JavaScript is less performant than the corresponding C++ logic in most scenarios, we did not find this to be overly prohibitive.
+While not required, using JavaScript expressions and blocks of functionality allowed for quick prototyping of our [Actor][]s because we could leverage dynamic properties and code to reduce compilation time with lower overhead and verbosity.
+The end result allowed our levels and game logic to be more data driven, which we consider a success.
+While the JavaScript is less performant than the corresponding C++ logic in most scenarios, we did not find this to be overly prohibitive, especially when prototyping.

 **************************************************